netdata/netdata/docs/tutorials/monitor-hadoop-cluster.md

 As with all data sources, Netdata can auto-detect HDFS and Zookeeper nodes if you installed them using the standard installation procedure.

-For HDFS, that means an accessible `/jmx` endpoint.
-You can test whether your JMX endpoint is accessible by using `curl HDFS-IP:PORT/jmx`.
-For a NameNode, you should see output similar to the following:
+For Netdata to collect HDFS metrics, it needs to be able to access the node's `/jmx` endpoint.
+You can test whether an JMX endpoint is accessible by using `curl HDFS-IP:PORT/jmx`.
+For a NameNode, you should see output similar to the
+following:

 ```json
 {